 A Macy’s Parade Sneak Peek for a Family Facing Pediatric Cancer

 It’s been a challenging year for 10-year-old Teryn Buster.
-But on November 3, her spirits were flying high — as the Macy’s Thanksgiving Day Parade balloons recently did — during a visit to Macy’s Parade Studio in Moonachie, New Jersey, headquarters of the world-famous parade.
+But her spirits were flying high during a visit to Macy’s Parade Studio in Moonachie, New Jersey, headquarters of the world-famous Macy’s Thanksgiving Day Parade.
 Inside this warehouse is where most of the parade’s balloons and floats are constructed.

 Buster was on the trip of her young lifetime.